 Table of Contents

-- What are restricted area in Nepal?
+- What are restricted areas in Nepal?

 - Area of Lower Dolpa